telerik/blazor-docs/getting-started/vs-integration/options.md

 * [Notifications](#notifications-options)
 * [General](#general-options)

-The settings under the **General** category affect all installed Telerik Visual Studio Extensions - including those for other development platforms.
+The settings under the **General** category affect all installed Telerik Visual Studio Extensions—including those for other development platforms.

 ## Notifications Options